Outline Your Finances

 Private student loans have similar variables to their federal counterparts.
 But they often have different interest rates and repayment plans.
 Carefully read the terms of the loan before you apply.
 You may find that you can get a lower rate through a different lender, so explore your options.

 As all loans must be repaid in full, make sure you understand how each lender will bill you.
 If you have any questions about your loan options and ensuring financial stability after graduation, visit your school’s financial aid counseling office.
+Also, see our tips for responsibly borrowing student loans.

 Once you’ve calculated your need, applied for the grants or scholarships you’re eligible for, and lined up the different loans you might need to cover the cost of tuition, take a moment to reflect on the bigger picture.